mahrncic/mahrncic/README.md

 - 3️⃣+ years of professional experience in Software Development
 - 📚 Master's Degree in Computer Science
 - 📖 Currently focusing on Clean Architecture with DDD in .NET
-- ⚽ Loving sports - Especially football
+- ⚽ Loving sports, especially football

 ### Skills / Tools: